MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 1. Using the PC authoring app, import and assign a 3D model to the digital anchor setup flow.
 This can be a representation of a physical object or a generic 3D object.
 A default digital anchor will be used if you don't select a custom 3D model.

-2. Using [!include[pn-hololens](../includes/pn-hololens.md)] Author mode, algin the digital anchor to a physical object in the real world.
+2. Using [!include[pn-hololens](../includes/pn-hololens.md)] Author mode, align the digital anchor to a physical object in the real world.

 To import a 3D model and assign it as the digital anchor using the PC authoring app: